PCas95/protein_loc_organizer/README.md

 This repository aims at making available `protein_loc_organizer`, a small suite of tools used to produce data tables for the research article "[**PLACEHOLDER:PAPER TITLE**]" (**PLACEHOLDER: DOI**).

+# ⚠️ WARNING

+The scripts in this repo are published for transparency of publication procedures, but are currently "beta" and not final: be defensive and do not consider them to be fully automatic yet.

 ## Quick Index

 - [Overview](#overview)